Nikunja-Sharma/Flavor/app/src/main/java/com/nikunja/testapp/domain/README.md

 # Domain Layer

-The domain layer contains the business logic of the application.
+The domain layer contains the core business logic for Flavor.
 It is completely independent of any framework or external library, making it highly testable and reusable.

 ## Structure